-People will have developed skills is one of nine outcomes that your project can set out to achieve with our funding.
-Whether your project is entirely focused on training, or training is one element of a wider project, this guidance sets out what you will need to consider in order to achieve this outcome.
+One of the outcomes you can choose to focus on is people will develop skills through your project Whether your project is entirely focused on training with defined outcomes for learning, or if training and skills development is one element of a wider project, this guidance sets out what you will need to consider in order to achieve this outcome.

 We want to fund high quality training that meets the strategic needs and priorities of heritage, continuing to help it into the future.
 In this guidance, we set out the questions you will need to think about when planning your project and we have provided specific advice on formal apprenticeships, other paid training placements and additional training opportunities for young people.